PaxtonTerryDev/remote-db-docker-setup/NOTES.md

 ---

 So we need to create a PDB on the target, and then use the expdp from the source machine using transportable=ALWAYS to faciliate the transfer

+## Features

+1. Creates a containerized instance of Oracle 19 based on parameters specified in yaml file.

+## User Story

+1. User specifies configs in json file.
+2. User executes a shell script that builds the dockerfile and deploys it locally or remotely
+3. User executes script that -
+   - js script that reads the config files
+   - creates export/import parameter files based on the configs in the yaml

+User runs a shell script that executes the following -